What is the Associate Member Council

-Since its inception in 1996, the Associate Member Council has served as the leadership body of the associate members of the AACR—more than 13,000 graduate students, medical students and residents, and clinical and postdoctoral fellows who are enrolled in educational or training programs leading to careers in cancer research.
+Since its inception in 1996, the Associate Member Council (AMC) has served as the leadership body of the Associate members of the AACR who are made up of graduate students, medical students and residents, and clinical and postdoctoral fellows who are enrolled in educational or training programs leading to careers in cancer research, anywhere in the world.
 The members of the council, who serve three-year terms, develop programs that address the particular needs of early-career scientists.
 Additionally, the council acts as an advisory body to the AACR leadership on issues of concern to the next generation of cancer researchers.

 The council supports the AACR’s mission to prevent and cure cancer by promoting the professional development of early-career scientists throughout the world.
 The goal of the council is to foster excellence in cancer research through initiatives related to communications, education and training, and collaboration.